What is Chelsea Electricity Choice?

 The program will last as long as Chelsea believes it is providing value for the community.
 Chelsea will sign an initial contract with an electricity supplier when the program launches.
 At the end of that contract, Chelsea can decide whether to continue the program or discontinue it and return all participants to Eversource’s Basic Service.

 Will I receive a second electricity bill if I participate in Chelsea Electricity Choice?

 No. Eversource will continue to bill you for both electricity supply and delivery services, and this is the only electricity bill you will receive as a participant in the program.
-(Visit the Understand Your Bill page to see how the program will appear on your bill.)

 Who do I call if the power goes out?